Does

 concept of mental illness will assert that mental illness can

-exist and can be defined as a "disease" without there being a
+exist and can be defined as a "disease" without there

 biological abnormality causing it.
-The idea of mental illness as
+The idea of mental illness

 a nonbiological entity requires a more lengthy refutation than